Facebook Pixel Best Thimphu Tshechu Festival Package: 7 Days Of Immersion

 Stephen Gollan / Unchartered Backpacker

-Thimphu Festival Tour Itinerary
+Thimphu Festival Trip Itinerary

 Experience a spectacle of color, music, and dance unfolding when you join this year’s Thimphu Tshechu in the kingdom of Bhutan.
 This festival has been a significant event in Bhutan's cultural and spiritual life for centuries, with origins dating back to the 17th century.
 It celebrates Bhutanese traditions, religion, and community spirit.